kikeelectronico/Homeware-LAN/docs/docs/connect-with-google.md

 <img src="/Homeware-LAN/img/connect-with-google/S2C2.png"/>

-4. Go to `Develop` from the top menu, select `Invocation` in the left side menu, write `Home` as Display Name and click `Save`.
+4. Go to `Develop` from the top menu, select `Invocation` in the left side menu, write `Home` as *Display Name* and click `Save`.

 <img src="/Homeware-LAN/img/connect-with-google/S2C3.png"/>

-5. Select `Actions` in the left side menu, add the Fulfillment URL using your domain and click `Save`
+5. Select `Actions` in the left side menu, add the *Fulfillment URL* using your domain and click `Save`

 > - Fulfillment URL: `https://<your.domain.com>/smarthome/`

 <img src="/Homeware-LAN/img/connect-with-google/S2C4.png"/>

 6. Go to `Account Linking` in the left side menu.
-Enter the Client Information that the Homeware assistant gives you and click `Next`.
+Enter the client information that the Homeware assistant gives you and click `Next`.

 > - Client ID: `123`
 - Client Secret: `456`